 - Submit an official copy of high school or GED transcript and all college transcripts.
-A transcript is considered official only when it bears the seal of the granting institution and is either mailed directly to Southern Crescent Technical College or hand delivered in a sealed official envelope.
+A transcript is considered official only when it bears the seal of the granting institution and is either mailed directly to Southern Crescent Technical College, hand delivered in a sealed official envelope, or sent E-Script by participating colleges.
 Students who have completed a degree level program at another regionally accredited college and who present an official transcript documenting the degree will not be required to submit a high school or GED transcript. - Non-U.S. high school and college transcripts must be evaluated by an approved translation service who will then forward the evaluation to the College.
 Contact the Student Affairs Office for names of translation and evaluation services used by Southern Crescent Technical College.